nlitsme/whatsappshell/README.md

-# mdtest
+# whatsapptool

 Based upon the mdtest tool previously part of [whatsmeow](https://github.com/tulir/whatsmeow).

 mdtest was deleted from the whatsmeow project in commit 9bd3fa0cc1c1a56c4e1ea324883b876c2c008c84

-mdtest is a tool which connects to whatsapp using whatsmeow, and allows you to send most protocol messages from an interactive shell.
+This is a tool which connects to whatsapp using whatsmeow, and allows you to send most protocol messages from an interactive shell.